Letter Cakes Recipe Tutorial

 - 20 Blueberries

-- Next, add the flour mixture and sour cream in three batches.
+- Dry to wet – Next, add the flour mixture and sour cream in three batches.
 Combine well but do not overmix.
-Pro tip - We do not want to activate the gluten in the flour.
-So, combine but do not overmix.
+Add the vanilla extact.470 g Sour cream, 2 tsp Vanilla extract

-- Take it off the heat and cool to room temperature.
-Then, add the remaining whipping cream.
-Pour into another bowl, cover with plastic wrap, and chill in the fridge for at least 4 hours or overnight.
-Pro tip - It is important that the caramel whipping cream is well chilled.
-Otherwise, it will not whip to stiff peaks.
+- Remove it from the heat and let it cool to room temperature.
+Then, add the remaining heavy cream.
+Pour the mixture into another bowl, cover it with plastic wrap, and refrigerate for at least 4 hours or overnight.

-- In a stand mixer with the whisk attachment, whip the whipping cream to stiff peaks.
-Alternatively, you can use the caramel whipping cream for the top layer too.
-Transfer to a piping bag with a star piping tip.
+- In a stand mixer with the whisk attachment, whip the whipping cream with powdered sugar to stiff peaks.
+Transfer to a piping bag with a star piping tip.240 ml Heavy cream / Whipping cream

 - Peel the parchment paper from the cake.
-Using the alphabet template cut the cake into the desired shape as shown in the video.
-Do this will all three sheet cakes.
-Pro tip - Ensure you remove the baking paper from the cake before you carve the desired alphabet.
-Otherwise, it can break the alphabet later when trying to peel the cake.
+Using the alphabet template, cut the cake into the desired shape as shown in the video.
+Do this with all three sheet cakes.

 - Place the first layer on the cake board or cake stand.
 Brush each layer with the cooled simple syrup

-- Pipe the caramel whipped cream all over the alphabet as shown in the video.
-Then, place the second layer on top, brush with simple syrup, and pipe more caramel whipped cream.
+- Pipe the caramel frosting all over the alphabet as shown in the video.
+Then, place the second layer on top, brush with simple syrup, and pipe more frosting.

 - Finally, top with the third layer, and this time, pipe the whipped cream all over.
 Alternatively, you can continue to pipe with more caramel whipped cream.

 - Top the alphabet cake with fresh fruits or other decorations.
-I used strawberries and blueberries along with a few colored heart candies.
+I used strawberries and blueberries along with a few colored heart candies.8 Strawberries, 20 Blueberries

 - Enjoy!